 November 26, 2021: ♥ 2022 RELEASE ♥ Four bears are finished and they'll be available for purchase starting in January.
-My final three selling platform contenders were: eBay (fixed price), Etsy, or Facebook Marketplace.
 After doing a little research this morning, it's looking like Etsy will be the platform for the 2022 bears.
-It's funny because I was just explaining to a friend the other day that my bears are not Etsy-type bears-- but I guess I never gave that platform the consideration it deserved before now.
+It's funny because I was just explaining to a friend the other day that my bears are not Etsy-type bears-- but I guess I never gave that marketplace the consideration it deserved before now.
 The fees are HALF what eBay charges, they have a cute little shop setup for sellers, and they collect the state taxes and international taxes that were giving me heartburn.
 I'm in!

-So far I have one large bear (18 inches), one medium bear (9.5 inches), and two small bears (6.5 inches).
-In December I should be able to finish up another medium bear with cinnamon-tipped synthetic fur, and a couple of minis (3.5 inches or smaller).
+So far I've stocked up one large bear (18 inches), one medium bear (9.5 inches), and two small bears (6.5 inches).
 I'd also like to find some time to draft out an equine pattern.
+The cinnamon bear head was not cute so I chucked him in the trash then switched gears to work on a piglet instead.

 UPCOMING and IN PROGRESS: